NuxiNL/scuba/README.md

 Scuba (contraction of 'Secure Kubernetes') is a daemon that implements the Container Runtime Interface, using [GRPC](https://grpc.io/).
 Instead of spawning containers, it simply launches [CloudABI](https://nuxi.nl/cloudabi/) processes.
-This allows you to run one or more nodes in a Kubernetes cluster capable of running strongly sandboxed applications.
-These jobs don't depend on network policies or key exchange to be secure.
+This allows you to spawn one or more nodes in a Kubernetes cluster, capable of running strongly sandboxed applications.
+These jobs don't depend on network policies, password-based authentication or key exchange to be secure.
 Instead, pods are simply able to connect to services if they are configured through their pod specification to do so.

 # Using Scuba